A digital rendering of the Villa dei Papiri on the coast of Italy, with an ocean front view at sunset.

 The exhibition is an opportunity not just to share the Villa dei Papiri with Los Angeles, but also to continue to explore still-unanswered questions about its history.
 Three of the carbonized scrolls now housed in the National Library of Naples, for example, made a detour to the School of Dentistry at UCLA to undergo micro-CT scans.
 These have the potential to advance our knowledge of the content of many of the still-unopened Herculaneum book rolls.

 Getty conservators and scientists have also been hard at work examining and stabilizing one of the Villa dei Papiri’s most famous statues, the Drunken Satyr, which came to Malibu well in advance of the exhibition.
-Their analysis has helped us understand how the sculpture was made and how it was treated and restored in the 18th century.
+Their analysis has helped us understand how the sculpture was made and how it was treated and restored in the eighteenth century.
 The bronze is one of the exhibition’s many highlights, and will return to the National Archeological Museum in Naples in much improved condition.

 How Authentic Is the Getty Villa?

 Visitors to the exhibition may well wonder how similar the Getty Villa is to its ancient model.
 A quick comparison of the Getty Villa with Weber’s annotated ground plan reveals several differences.
-Also, the modern villa is located in a narrow canyon perpendicular to the Pacific coast, rather than parallel to the Bay of Naples, and additional changes were necessary to suit the local topography.
+Also, the modern Villa is located in a narrow canyon perpendicular to the Pacific coast, rather than parallel to the Bay of Naples, and additional changes were necessary to suit the local topography.
 Numerous other differences result from the needs of a modern museum: security for the collections, automobile parking for visitors, and work spaces for staff.

-Because many architectural elements needed for a modern villa were not documented at the Villa dei Papiri, Getty’s archaeological adviser Norman Neuerburg derived them from other, better-known ancient buildings at Herculaneum, Pompeii, and Rome.
+Because many architectural elements needed for modern villa were not documented at the Villa dei Papiri, Getty’s archaeological advisor Norman Neuerburg derived them from other, better-known ancient buildings at Herculaneum, Pompeii, and Rome.
 These included the heights and proportions of columns and the decoration of ceilings, walls, and many of the floors.
 This means that Getty Villa is both an accurate 1:1 scale replica of the Villa dei Papiri and a pastiche of diverse ancient buildings.

 Still, the Getty Villa provides, as Mr. Getty himself wanted, an opportunity to view his collection of ancient art in a context similar to how it would originally have been seen—a villa complete with plants in the gardens, fountains, waterways, and cooling maritime breezes.
 In Buried by Vesuvius, visitors will be able to gain a still better experience of the life of Roman elites, seeing many of the most important finds from the ancient Villa dei Papiri in a full-scale modern replica of the building where they were discovered.